Benchmark

 Connecting ServiceNow to a chatbot shouldn’t force you to choose between powerful automation and painful custom integration work. customgpt.ai removes that friction with agents that plug into your workflows via Zapier, APIs, and Custom Actions, while leaving ServiceNow as your single source of truth.
 If you’re ready to turn conversations into live ServiceNow tickets without rebuilding your stack, connect ServiceNow to a chatbot with customgpt.ai.
 Sign up today to configure your first production-ready ServiceNow assistant in minutes.

-How do I connect ServiceNow to a chatbot using REST APIs?
+How do I connect ServiceNow to a chatbot with the Table API or Scripted REST API?

 How do I connect ServiceNow to a CustomGPT.ai chatbot?